syler11/ms1-gym/README.md

 The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+**Clone a Repository**
+1. On GitHub, navigate to the main page of the repository.
+2. Above the list of files, click  Code.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", click .
+To clone the repository using an SSH key,
+including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click.
+To clone a repository using GitHub CLI, click Use GitHub CLI, then click.
+4. Open Git Bash.
+5. Change the current working directory to the location where you want the cloned directory.
+6. Type git clone, and then paste the URL you copied earlier.
+7. Press Enter to create your local clone.

-**Browser preview**
+**Browser Preview**
 Browser preview was used between commits using the following steps...

-1. Open terminal in GitPod
+1. Open terminal in GitPod.
-2. With Ctrl+C the cursor was prompt
+2. With Ctrl+C the cursor was prompt.
-3. python3 -m http.server command line was used to open up a private port
+3. python3 -m http.server command line was used to open up a private port.
-4. Once the port was activated the page was opened by clicking on the Open Browser tab
+4. Once the port 8000 was serving the page was opened by clicking on the Open Browser tab.

 ### **Bugs:**
 The menu toggler was one area where I spent lot of time to try to find a solution.